-English phrasal verbs are everywhere, so one of the best ways to learn them is to try to listen for them.
-These phrases are commonly used, and would not be unusual to hear in a conversation.
-Do you hear a verb used together with another word very often?
-It might be a phrasal verb.
+Everywhere we see are English phrasal verbs, so one of the best way to learn them is to listen them.
+The commonly used phrases are used most of the time in our day to day conversation.
+If you have ever heard a verb along with another word many times, it may be a phrasal verb.

-If you’re not sure whether a phrase is a phrasal verb or just a verb that happened to be spoken with a preposition, try looking it up.
-Most dictionaries have entries for phrasal verbs, so look the phrase up to be sure.
-You can also look up the phrase in the English Page phrasal dictionary which is an excellent resource, so save that link!
+If you are unsure of a phrasal verb or a phrase or just a verb that is being spoken along with a preposition, try looking up for them in a dictionary.
+Many of the dictionaries have entries for phrasal verbs.
+You can also look them up in the English Page phrasal dictionary, which is an excellent source.
+Do not forget to save the link.

 Some phrasal verb meanings are obvious—like “fall down”—but some are almost like idioms since they can’t be literally translated—like “come on.”
-To make them easier to learn, you can try grouping phrasal verbs into categories like time of day (i.e. wake up, lie down) or positive (i.e. cheer up) and negative (i.e. give up).
+To make their learning easy, you can try grouping phrasal verbs into categories like time of day (i.e. wake up, lie down) or positive (i.e. cheer up) and negative (i.e. give up).